-Accident reporting in the construction industry is a vital task that goes beyond just paperwork.
-It’s a proactive measure to try and prevent future incidents and ensures safety and compliance on your site.
+In the high-risk construction industry, accident reporting is a vital task that goes beyond just paperwork.
 For business owners, HR managers, Health & Safety managers and contractors, understanding the role accident reporting has on your site could make a world of difference to the safety at your workplace.

 What is an accident report in construction?

 Accident reports are a tool for reflection and improvement.
-By detailing every aspect of an incident from environmental conditions to equipment used, accident reports provide a comprehensive view that can be analysed and learned from.
+By detailing every aspect of an incident from environmental conditions to equipment used, accident reports provide a comprehensive view of incidents that happen onsite.

 What is the purpose of accident reporting?

 Accident reporting serves many purposes within the construction industry.
-Its main purpose is to identify the root causes of an incident and implement strategies to help reduce those risks.
+The main purpose of accident reporting on your construction site is to identify root causes of site specific incidents.

 Want to know more about RIDDOR and which accidents are reportable under the regulations?
 Check out the full HS Direct guide to RIDDOR!